 Traveling for She-roes: Be the Ultimate Travel Buddy

 We have all been there.
 Whether a girl's weekend or a work related conference, there are times we find ourselves sharing space with a coworker and pondering the thought, "what was I thinking?".
-It could be their penchant for watching TV nonstop or the fact that they snore like a lumberjack.
-Whatever the issue, I have had that moment where I have thought, make the insanity stop!
+It could be their penchant for watching TV nonstop or that they snore like a lumberjack.
+Whatever the issue, lack of sleep can bring you to your knees.
 While we all have our individual quirks and idiosyncrasies, traveling with others requires a certain diplomacy...at least it does if you wish for the relationship to survive the trip!

 Truth: Friends don't let friends go without earplugs!

-In your quest for a minimally stressful trip, I recommend the following suggestions.
+In your quest for a minimally stressful trip, it can be helpful to establish house rules.
+I recommend the following suggestions.
 You will be amazed at how far they go to create a happy temporary home!

 How to pick your roomates

-I must admit there will be trial and error in this process.
-I spent may years working out my "dream roomies", who I have now locked in for my work trips.
+There will be trial and error in this process.
+I spent may years trying to findmy "dream roomies". after a few bumpy trips, I have now locked in my "ride or die" roomates..
 This amazing trio of boss babes are a perfect fit for me.
 We have officially decided ours is a permanent arrangement.
 It is effortless, easy and fun.
-Our newest roomate, taking the last open spot, said "You move like clockwork", referring to the ease of our morning routine.
+Our newest roomate, Laurie, took the last open spot.
+She said "You guys move like clockwork", watching the ease of our morning routine.
 Its just that simple.
 I honestly look forward to the time together as much as the trip, and I am grateful for that.

 10 Dos and Don't for a Successful Trip with the Girls: